taosdata/taos-connector-node/README.md

 # TDengine Connectors for Node.js

-This repository includes two Node connector for TDengine.
+This repository includes two Node connectors for TDengine.
 One is `td2.0-connector`, a Node.js connector using TDengine's native connection.
 Another is `td2.0-rest-connector`, a TypeScript connector using TDengine's rest connection.

-This readme file introduce basic installation and work with our connectors.
+This readme file describes the basic installation and use of our connector.

 ## `td2.0-connector`